hawa1222/data-stream-etl/README.md

-# ETL Documentation

-## ETL Pipeline Project Overview
+# ETL Pipeline Project Overview

 Objective: Developed a Python-based ETL (Extract, Transform, Load) pipeline to centralise personal data from multiple sources into a MySQL database, aiming to enhance data accessibility for future application development.